 Written by attorney Hannon Ford, almost 5 years ago.

 In 2010 there is no Estate Tax It is true that in 2010 estates will pay no estate tax, unless Congress acts to create a law that reaches back to January 1, 2010 (However many estate... more

-Written by attorney Stann Givens, about 5 years ago.
+Written by attorney Stann Givens, over 5 years ago.